 “We have all heard of stars down on their luck trying to make a new name for themselves.
 But what about former planets?
 What will the people who eventually colonize Pluto do to save their home from obscurity?”

 That was how I described “The Kingdom of Beer” in my cover letter when I submitted it to Written Word.
-When Pluto was demoted last summer I knew I had to write a story about it.
+When Pluto was demoted I knew I had to write a story about it.
 But what to write?
 I started wondering what people in the future would think of the matter.
 Will future colonists commemorate that day?

 I am a fan of Bill Geist, so when I decided to have a reporter in my story, it just seemed natural to have a cheap imitation of him.
+As to the other aspects of the story I don’t remember how I came up with them.

 Click here to read the story.